Sarthory/app.sartori.capitani_sd_conecta/README.md

 <br/>

-## To Run the project, go to project's directory with your terminal and type:
+## To run the project, go to project's directory with your terminal and type:

 ```
 npm install